radekstepan/pomme.js/README.md

         cb err
 ```

+By default, an `eval` listener is provided in the child, so you can execute code in the context of the child.
+A better solution is to write a template though.

 ####Errors

 On top of that, you can be listening for error that happen on the parent and/or child.
 So in your parent you would do: